Javier Zanetti: Charity work

 Zanetti is FIFA ambassador for the SOS Children's Villages project in Argentina, and has declared his support for the Mexican Zapatista rebels.

 Fundación PUPI

 Zanetti has also shown social conscience when in response to Argentina's economic crisis of 2001, which threw millions of people into poverty, Zanetti, with his wife Paula, created the Fundación PUPI in Argentina for the social integration of poor children.
 The aim of the organization is to help children who were left impoverished by the country's economic crisis by giving them educational opportunities, as well as taking care of their nutritional requirements.
 He explained:

 Zanetti, along with his compatriot Esteban Cambiasso, founded this charity association to help coach young children with social isolation problems and motor coordination difficulties.
 Zanetti said that "this spirit lies at the base of all of Inter's initiatives for youngsters:"

-Leoni di Potrero

 Media

+In 2015 Zanetti was the subject of Zanetti Story, a documentary film by Simone Scafidi and Carlo A. Sigon.

 Zanetti is featured in EA Sports' FIFA football video game series; he was included in the Ultimate Team Legends in FIFA 16.

+In 2023, Zanetti wrote the foreword to the official Inter book Le maglie dell'Inter, authored by Francesco Ippolito.
+The volume, reissued in 2025, is an encyclopedic collection that documents all the kits worn throughout the history of Inter Milan since its founding in 1908.

+1998 World Cup goal and Marek Kopacz

+At the 1998 World Cup, Zanetti scored the last goal of a 2–2 draw with England in the round of 16, sending the game to extra time and penalties.
+Marek Kopacz, who was married to future prime minister Ewa Kopacz, was a prosecutor in the Polish city of Szydłowiec; he had been stalked by a gang who knew that he usually got in his car at 10 p.m., but he changed his routine to watch the rest of the game, and avoided being killed by a car bomb.
+Marek Kopacz sent a letter of thanks to Zanetti and credited him with saving his life, and Zanetti responded that he would like to meet him.